Huang-Jin/PixivSpider/README.md

-# Internet worm
+# Pixiv Spider

-This project was written by Python3.52.
+This project was written by Python with version 3.52.

 It is used to fetch images from pixiv.net.